-

 How to brew

-For brewing Longjing, it is recommended to use water at a temperature of 80-85°C. The tea should be brewed for 30-60 seconds, depending on the desired strength.
-The tea can be brewed several times.
+For brewing Longjing, it is recommended to use water at a temperature of 80-85°C. Steep the tea for 30-60 seconds, depending on the desired strength.
+The tea can be steeped multiple times.

-Shi Feng Longjing is not just a tea, it is a symbol of Chinese tea culture.
-Its exquisite taste, rich history and useful properties make it one of the most popular teas in the world.
-If you want to get acquainted with the real taste of China, be sure to try this amazing drink.
+Shi Feng Longjing is more than just a tea; it's a symbol of Chinese tea culture.
+Its exquisite flavor, rich history, and beneficial properties make it one of the most popular teas in the world.
+If you want to experience the true flavor of China, be sure to try this amazing drink.

-Longjing tea has a bright, aesthetic aroma, in which spring flowers, dried fruits, roasted hazelnuts and cashews, a hint of watermelon seeds can be guessed.
-After washing, the aroma is somewhat enhanced, with shades of roasted cashews, dried fruits and boiled corn dominating.
+Longjing tea has a vibrant, aesthetically pleasing aroma, revealing hints of spring flowers, dried fruits, roasted hazelnuts and cashews, and a hint of watermelon seeds.
+After washing, the aroma intensifies somewhat, with notes of roasted cashews, dried fruits, and boiled corn dominating.

-The taste of the brewed tea is quite rich and voluminous.
-The taste has a floral-dried fruity hue with a pleasant bitterness.
-Green tea Shi Feng Longjing can be brewed up to 5 times.
-By the fourth infusion, the taste acquires nutty notes with a brighter bitterness.
+The brewed tea has a rich and full-bodied flavor.
+It offers floral and dried fruity notes with a pleasant bitterness.
+Shi Feng Longjing green tea can be steeped up to five times.
+By the fourth steeping, the flavor develops nutty notes with a more pronounced bitterness.

-The infusion is light yellow, clean and transparent.
+The infusion is light yellow, clean, and clear.
 The aftertaste is quite refreshing, with a slight bitterness and a hint of fresh green apple.

-A regular porcelain gaiwan, tea flask, glass teapot and even a regular glass are good for brewing this tea.
-To prepare the infusion, take 4-6 grams of tea per 150 ml container.
-Brew the tea with water at a temperature no higher than 80-85 °C.
+A regular porcelain gaiwan, tea flask, glass teapot, or even a regular glass are all suitable for brewing this tea.
+To prepare the infusion, use 4-6 grams of tea per 150 ml container.
+Brew the tea with water no hotter than 80-85°C.

-Shi Feng Longjing has a general cooling effect on the body, which will be very useful on a hot summer day.
-The tea also very gently tones, lifts the mood and quenches thirst well.
+Shi Feng Longjing has a general cooling effect on the body, which is very welcome on a hot summer day.
+The tea also has a gentle tonic effect, lifts the mood, and quenches thirst.

-Longjing is definitely worth trying for connoisseurs of fresh green tea and sheng pu-erhs.
-For those who are just starting their tea journey, drinking tea with Shi Feng Longjing will serve as a very good starting point for getting to know green tea.
+Longjing is definitely worth trying for connoisseurs of fresh green tea and sheng pu-erh.
+For those just beginning their tea journey, drinking tea with Shi Feng Longjing will serve as an excellent starting point for their green tea journey.

 Name in Chinese